PascalCorpsman/PascalCorpsman/README.md

 ### Hi there 👋

+I am
+- a embedded software architect and Free Pascal enthusiast
+- using [Lazarus](https://www.lazarus-ide.org/) to write my applications
+- a Test Driven Development (TDD) fan and follow the Clean Code guidelines as much as possible
+- interested in math and simulations the same way as building compilers and interpreters
+- regular speaker at the [Stuttgarter Lazarus treffen](https://lazarusforum.de/viewtopic.php?f=66&t=15392)

 <!--
 **PascalCorpsman/PascalCorpsman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.